wbuce58/AlarmClock/README.md

 The Maker key is used to uniquely identify your Maker service from someone else's.

 1. Navigate to https://ifttt.com and choose Search from the navigation bar.
-1. In the Search page, enter `maker` to filter for the Maker service.
-Click on the Maker service.
+1. In the Search page, enter `Maker Webhooks` to filter for the Maker Webhook service.
+Click on the Maker Webhooks service.
 1. In the top right of the page, click **Settings**.
 1. Copy and navigate to the URL location.
 1. The key is displayed.
 Note this value down for future use.